 An Exemplary High School in an Exemplary-Rated District

 The major goal of FHS is to assist in the development of well-rounded, productive citizens with a broad range of interests, abilities, and experiences.
-The Friendswood High School learner is academically competitive, rigorously and authentically engaged, takes responsibility for learning choices and is a future leader in training.
-Student performance in academics as well as the competitive arena is how we measure student success.
-Based on National Merit status, SAT/ACT scores and College Readiness Standards, Friendswood High School continues to be ranked in the Top 1 percent of higher performing schools nationwide by Newsweek and US News.
+The Friendswood High School learner is academically competitive, authentically engaged, takes responsibility for learning, and is a future leader in training.
+Friendswood High School continues to be ranked in the Top 1 percent of higher performing schools nationwide by Newsweek and US News along with maintaining National Merit status with high ACT/SAT scores while preparing students for college and career success.

 Friendswood High School houses grades 9-12.
-It was built in four phases, the first phase in 1970 with additions in 1973, 1999 and 2011.
-It contains two major mall areas interconnected by two smaller hallways, with additional classrooms located in a fine arts annex building and science and math wing just off the main building.
+It was built in four phases, the first phase in 1970 with additions in 1973, 1999, 2011, and is currently under renovations which will include an additional gym, auditorium, and numerous upgrades to CTE classrooms.
+It contains two major mall areas interconnected by two hallways, with additional classrooms located in a fine arts annex building and science and math wing just off the main building.

 Mark Griffon, Principal